 Casa di Ettore Fieramosca

 This part of Trastevere was heavily populated in the Middle Ages when the ancient river harbour of Rome was moved here.
 During the Renaissance and the following centuries the area lost its importance and this explains why it retains so many medieval houses.
 A fine example of a medieval fortified house stands opposite S. Cecilia.
-It is named after Ettore Fieramosca, who in 1503 led a team of 13 Italian knights against a similar French team in a tournament in Barletta (near Bari).
+It is named after Ettore Fieramosca, a nobleman from Capua, who in 1503 led a team of 13 Italian knights against a similar French team in a tournament in Barletta (near Bari).
 The building is dated XIIIth century and it had a small porch supported by ancient columns.
 According to tradition Fieramosca lived there in 1512 when he was at the service of Fabrizio Colonna, Duke of Paliano.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Quivi nella propria casa sofferse per tre giorni il martirio la s.
 Verginella, la quale prima di morire,